-Those applying for leave under Tier 1 (Exceptional Talent) are required to obtain an endorsement from the Designated Competent Body (DCB).
-For those applying on the basis of dance, music, theatre, visual arts (including museums and galleries), literature and combined arts, the relevant body is the Arts Council.
+Unless they meet the eligible prize criteria, those applying under the Global Talent route must obtain an endorsement from an Endorsing Body.
+For the fields of dance, music, theatre, visual arts (including museums and galleries), literature and combined arts, the relevant body is the Arts Council.
 We review the requirements to be met and the documents to provide for this application.

-The Tier 1 (Exceptional Talent) visa is for those who are highly skilled in the fields of science, humanities, technology, fashion and other arts.
-Successful applicants can be granted leave in the UK for up to five years and four months.
+The Global Talent route is for those who are highly skilled in the fields of humanities and science, digital technology, architecture, fashion and other arts.
+Successful applicants can be granted leave in the UK for up to five years.

-As part of this route, applicants must receive an endorsement from the relevant DCB in their field confirming that they meet the Exceptional Promise (for potential leaders in the relevant field) or Exceptional Talent (for leaders in the relevant field) criteria.
+As part of this route, unless they have an eligible prize, applicants must receive an endorsement from the relevant body in their field.
+This must confirm that they meet the Exceptional Promise criteria (for potential leaders in the relevant field) or Exceptional Talent criteria (for leaders in the relevant field).
 Applicants must make an application and provide evidence of their expertise.
-If the DCB issue the endorsement applicants can then go on to make the stage 2, immigration application.
+If the Endorsing Body provides an endorsement, the applicant can then go on to make the stage 2 immigration application.

-Tier 1 (Exceptional Talent): Arts Council endorsements – The mandatory criteria and evidence
+Arts Council endorsements – mandatory criteria and evidence

-Applicants must meet the mandatory criteria listed under Appendix L of the Immigration Rules (HC395, as amended) and also the Tier 1 (Exceptional Talent) policy guidance.
-The Arts Council have also produced some useful additional information on their website.
+Applicants must meet the criteria listed under Appendix Global Talent of the Immigration Rules (HC395, as amended).
+The Arts Council has also produced some useful additional information on its website.

-To receive an endorsement, applicants must meet the mandatory criteria by demonstrating that they:
+To receive an endorsement, applicants must demonstrate that they:

-- are professionally engaged in producing work of outstanding quality which has been published (other than exclusively in newspapers or magazines), performed, presented, distributed or exhibited internationally;
+- are professionally engaged in producing outstanding performed, presented, distributed or internationally exhibited work; and

-- can show a substantial track record in more than one country (if applying under the Exceptional Talent criteria) or developing track record in one or more countries (if applying under the Exceptional Promise criteria).
+- either a substantial track record in more than one country (if applying under exceptional talent), or a developing track record in one or more countries (if applying under exceptional promise).

-Providing evidence of media recognition is often used by applicants.
-The pieces can be online or in print and include features and or reviews.
-The word ‘significant’ is subjective here and Exceptional Talent applicants should ensure that the publications are well known, have a high circulation or most importantly, are arts and culture experts.
-It should be noted that Exceptional Promise applicants do not have to provide ‘significant’ international media recognition, so there is a wider scope for the type of outlets that can be used as media recognition.
+The word ‘significant’ is subjective here.
+Applicants should ensure that the publications are well known, have a high circulation or, most importantly, are demonstrate that they are arts and culture experts.
+It should be noted that exceptional promise applicants do not have to provide ‘significant’ international media recognition, so there is a wider scope for the type of outlets that can be used as media recognition.

-The media recognition must also set out a critique or review of the applicant’s work to demonstrate recognition of artistic quality and the guidance specifically sets out that ‘event listings or advertisements are not acceptable’.
+The media recognition would ideally set out a critique or review of the applicant’s work to demonstrate recognition of artistic quality and the guidance specifically sets out that ‘interviews, event listings or advertisements that merely publicise your work would not be acceptable’.
 Of course, positive reviews, and reviews linking to a wider theme of the applicant’s uniqueness as a performer, are helpful.

 International award of excellence